 If you’re more of a digital research kind of person, there is a plethora of resources available online to help you learn about your destination during this family travel planning stage.
-These resources include Lonely Planet, WikiTravel, and Trip Advisor.
-Many guidebooks are also available in ebook format.
+These resources include Lonely Planet, and Trip Advisor.
+Many guidebooks, such as the Lonely Planet Indonesia guidebook, are also available in ebook format.

 Six months to go